Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Mapping to square-lattice PSGs

 Additionally, one can conveniently set $\mathcal{W}_{T_{1}}=\mathcal{W}_{T_{2}}=\tau^0$ by applying a gauge transformation of the form $W(x,y)=\mathcal{W}^y_{T_{2}}\mathcal{W}^x_{T_{1}}$.
 This will not change the overall structure of the solutions in Table~\ref{table:z2_psg_square_2} up to a sign factor, which can be absorbed either using the gauge freedom (if it is global) or by redefining the parameters $\eta$.
 As an example, for $\mathcal{W}_{T_{1}}=\dot\iota\tau^{zx}=\dot\iota(\tau^{z}+\tau^{1})/\sqrt{2}$, $W_{T_{1}}(x,y)$ and $W_{\sigma_{xy}}(x,y)$ in Eqs.~\eqref{eq:solution_square_z2_3_1} and \eqref{eq:solution_square_z2_3_5}, respectively, become $\mathcal{W}_{T_{1}}=(-\eta_\sigma)^{y}$ and $W_{\sigma_{xy}}(x,y)=(-\eta_\sigma)^{xy}\mathcal{W}_{\sigma_{xy}}$.
 The original $x, y$ dependence can be recovered by the redefinition $\eta_\sigma\rightarrow-\eta_\sigma$.

 After all these steps, we arrive at the full solution for the square-lattice PSGs, which read

 with the $\mathcal{W}$ matrices noted on the left side in Table~\ref{table:z2_psg_square_3}.
-On the right side of the same table, we write these matrices in a different gauge, used in Ref.~\onlinecite{Wen-2002}.
-This completes the mapping of projective realizations of the symmetries from the Shastry-Sutherland model to those of the square lattice.
+On the right side of the same table, we write these matrices in a different gauge, used in Ref.~\cite{Wen-2002}.
+This completes the mapping of projective realizations of the symmetries from the SSM to those of the square lattice.